ksliberal/ksliberal.github.io/_posts/2025/2025-04-19-smerconish.md

 ## The Mingle Project

-Then there’s **[The Mingle Project](https://www.smerconish.com/mingle-project/)**—Michael Smerconish’s bold experiment in reviving civic engagement, one conversation at a time.
+Then there’s **[The Mingle Project](https://www.smerconish.com/mingle-project/)** Smerconish’s bold experiment in reviving civic engagement, one conversation at a time.
 It’s a growing network of people committed to leaving the partisan echo chambers behind and actually *talking*—civilly, locally, meaningfully.

 At its heart, Mingle is about one thing: **bringing people together across divides**.
 It might mean joining a **Mingle Meetup**, an in-person gathering where folks from all walks of life and every point on the political compass sit down and work through the news of the day without shouting each other down.

 Mingle isn’t just another brand extension—it’s a real attempt at grassroots bridge-building.
-Through it, Michael doesn’t just broadcast ideas—he builds infrastructure for better discourse.
+Through it, Smerconish doesn’t just broadcast ideas—he builds infrastructure for better discourse.

 We don’t just need new policies.
 We need new postures.
 Mingle is one of the few projects actually trying to cultivate that… not online rage, not cable loyalty—just actual civic muscle memory.
 That’s the experiment.
 And for many of us, it’s working.